 Crown rib roast for a large gathering that has been dry rubbed with thyme, sage, seasoned salt, and black pepper for a classic flavor.

-Perfect for family get-togethers at Easter, Thanksgiving, Christmas, and any other holiday or celebration your family enjoys together.
+Perfect for family get-togethers at Easter, Thanksgiving, Christmas, and any celebration your family enjoys together.

 What is Crown Rib Roast?